Bounded Distance-control for Multi-UAV Formation Safety and Preservation in Target-tracking Applications: Introduction

-The organisation of the paper is as follows - Section \ref{prelim} discusses the preliminaries and the system model.
-We cover the objectives of the target tracking problem, propose the control, assess its stability and provide {numerical} results with a kinematic model in Section \ref{prblm_sol}.
-Section \ref{method_sec} presents ROS simulation results and practical applicability of the proposed approach.
-The paper is concluded with a discussion on the planned future work in Section \ref{conc_sec}.
+{The organization of the paper is as follows - the section \textit{System Description and Other Preliminaries} discusses the math preliminaries and the system model.
+We cover the objectives of the target tracking problem, propose the control, assess its stability, and provide numerical results with a kinematic model in the section \textit{Formation Safety and Preservation for Collaborative Target Tracking}.
+The section \textit{ROS Environment Simulation Results} presents ROS simulation results and practical applicability of the proposed approach.
+The paper is concluded with a discussion on the planned future work in the section \textit{Conclusions and Future Work}.}

-\section{System Description and other Preliminaries}
+\section{System Description and Other Preliminaries}

-This section introduces the system model, notations and definitions required for subsequent analysis.
+This section introduces the notations, system model, and definitions on barrier Lyapunov functions required for subsequent analysis.
+We use a multi-agent formation control approach and the UAVs are considered as agents in this section and the next (\textit{Formation Safety and Preservation for Collaborative Target Tracking}).